-• A cell therapy where stem or progenitor cells (collectively, "stem cells") either compose the therapy or are used to manufacture the cell therapy.
-Minimally manipulated bone marrow, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are eligible only if being developed as a novel method of addressing a rare or unmet need unlikely to receive funding from other sources.\
+A cell therapy where stem or progenitor cells (collectively, "stem cells") either compose the therapy or are used to manufacture the cell therapy.
+Minimally manipulated bone marrow, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are eligible only if being developed as a

-&lt;sup>1 Under Proposition 71, stem cells are "capable of self-renewal and have broad potential to differentiate into multiple adult cell types."
+1 Under Proposition 71, stem cells are "capable of self-renewal and have broad potential to differentiate into multiple adult cell types."

-&lt;sup>2 Under Proposition 71, progenitor cells are "multipotent or precursor cells that are partially differentiated, but retain the ability to divide and give rise to differentiated cells."
+2 Under Proposition 71, progenitor cells are "multipotent or precursor cells that are partially differentiated, but retain the ability to divide and give rise to differentiated cells."

-- A gene therapy approach (i) that targets a stem cell for its therapeutic effect, OR any other somatic cell if deemed a "vital research opportunity" by the CIRM Grants Working Group; AND (ii) is intended to replace, regenerate, or repair the function of aged, diseased, damaged, or defective cells, tissues, and/or organs; AND (iii) is being developed for a rare or unmet medical need unlikely to receive funding from other sources. - A small molecule or biologic (i) that acts on or is dependent on endogenous stem cells for its therapeutic effect, that is dependent on targeting cancer stem cells for its therapeutic effect, that modifies a stem cell product, OR where a stem cell is necessary to manufacture the therapy, AND (ii) is being developed for a rare or unmet need unlikely to receive funding from other sources.\
+- novel method of addressing a rare or unmet need unlikely to receive funding from other sources. - A small molecule or biologic (i) that acts on or is dependent on endogenous stem cells for its therapeutic effect, that is dependent on targeting cancer stem cells for its therapeutic effect, that modifies a stem cell product, OR where a stem cell is necessary to manufacture the therapy, AND (ii) is being developed for a rare or unmet need unlikely to receive funding from other sources.